alphagov/pay-notifications/README.md

 and pushed to S3 by [a Terraform module](https://github.com/alphagov/pay-infra/blob/master/provisioning/terraform/modules/pay_notifications/naxsi.tf) which runs as part of the Notifications deployment pipeline.

+For local development and test purposes, docker copies a stub naxsi config (`tests/rules-stub.naxsi`) into the notifications image.

-When the notifications container starts in AWS, the `docker-start.sh` script pulls the naxsi config from S3, and installs it in the container before starting nginx.
+When the notifications container starts in AWS, the `docker-start.sh` script pulls the naxsi config from S3, overwriting the stub file, before starting nginx.

-For local development, you must manually mount the naxsi config from a checkout of pay-infra by adding
+For local development, you can manually mount the naxsi config from a checkout of pay-infra by adding `-v
-`-v ${PAY_INFRA}/provisioning/terraform/modules/pay_notifications/files/notifications.naxsi:/etc/nginx/naxsi.rules`
+$PAY_INFRA/provisioning/terraform/modules/pay_notifications/files/notifications.naxsi:/etc/nginx/naxsi.rules`
 to your `docker run` command.
-Tests do this automatically, assuming pay-infra is checkout out at the same level as this repository.
+(Where $PAY_INFRA points to a local checkout of that repo.)

 ## Licence
 [MIT License](LICENCE)